CollectionBuilder/cb-docs/docs/metadata/compound-objects.md

 ---
 # Compound Objects and Multiples

-{:.alert .alert-red }
-**Currently Compound Objects can only be used in CollectionBuilder-CSV.**

 _Note: While "object" is in the title of this section, a "compound object" is better categorized as an issue related to metadata than to objects (i.e. digital files) proper._

+Compound objects and multiples can be used in both CollectionBuilder-CSV and CollectionBuilder-GH, but the implementation process is slightly different between the two templates.

-Please see the [demo compound object metadata sheet](https://docs.google.com/spreadsheets/d/1UNwl02r3fB-ybiKqb3SY4K30Tf4_rY_NOv5_o5WtVoY/edit?usp=sharing) for an example of how compound objects are represented in a metadata spreadsheet, and visit the [demo CollectionBuilder-CSV site](https://www.lib.uidaho.edu/collectionbuilder/collectionbuilder-csv-demo/) to see how this looks in operation.
+Please see the [demo compound object metadata sheet](https://docs.google.com/spreadsheets/d/1UNwl02r3fB-ybiKqb3SY4K30Tf4_rY_NOv5_o5WtVoY/edit?usp=sharing) for an example of how compound objects are represented in a metadata spreadsheet, and visit the [demo CollectionBuilder-CSV site](https://compound-1lqv.onrender.com/) to see how this looks in operation.

 ## Context